mariiamel/sql-carmen-san-diego/README.md

 #### Requirements

-- Fork and clone
+- Fork and clone this repo and then cd into the directory
-- Use the clues.sql file as your "answer sheet"
+- From the command line (zshell), we're going to create a new database called `world` and populate it with the SQL found in `./starter-code/world.sql`
-- From the command line, we're going to create a new database called `world` and populate it with the SQL found in `world.sql`
+- Use the `./starter-code/clues.sql` file as your "answer sheet"

 ```sql
 --mac: